Home » CBSE » Class 11 » NCERT Solutions for Class 11 Physics Chapter 2 – Units and Measurements

 (c) A large number of observations (say, 100) will give more reliable result than smaller number of observations (say, 5).
 This is because larger the number of readings, closer is the arithmetic mean to the true value and hence smaller the random error.

-Related: NCERT Solutions for Class 11 Maths Chapter 9 - Sequences And Series
+Related: NCERT Solutions for Class 12 Biology Chapter 9 Strategies for Enhancement in Food Production

 Question 9.